Kelsidavis/Astrocalibrator/README.md

 # Astrocalibrator

-**Astrocalibrator** is a Python-based GUI tool for astronomers that streamlines the calibration of FITS images.
+**Astrocalibrator** is a Python-based GUI tool for astronomers designed primarily for the archival of FITS data for later scientific processing.
+It streamlines image calibration while providing organized, compressed outputs for long-term storage.
 Designed with simplicity and automation in mind, it supports full calibration workflows with optional plate solving and archive packaging.

 ## 🚀 Features
 - Graphical interface using Tkinter